Introduction

 Lunch in West Village (1:00pm)

-If you decide to eat lunch in the West Village before walking to the East Village, there are several options to choose from, including pizza at L’industrie Pizzeria West and Little Charli, French cuisine at Boucherie West Village or Buvette, or Italian at Canto West Village or Osteria Carlina West Village.
-If you feel like eating some breakfast food for lunch, try Breakfast by Salt’s Cure, a popular griddle cake restaurant.
-Try some pastries at Magnolia Bakery and/or some cheese from Murray’s Cheese, a legendary gourmet cheese shop.
+If you decide to eat lunch in the West Village before walking to the East Village, there are several options to choose from, including pizza at L’industrie Pizzeria West and Little Charli, French cuisine at Boucherie West Village or Buvette, or Italian food at Canto West Village or Osteria Carlina West Village.
+You can also get a classic slice of pizza at the world-famous Joe’s Pizza (which I write more about in my top 5 pizza places in NYC post) on Carmine Street.

 Lunch in East Village (1:30pm)